Gaspare Traversi: Early career

+Years of maturity

+In this mature period, from c.
+1752 into the 1760s, Traversi was producing genre paintings, sometimes sending them from Rome to Naples with his brother Francesco.
+These include some of his most powerful and savage works: The Concert and the Secret Letter (both Naples, Banco di Napoli, on dep.
+Naples, Capodimonte); the Drawing Lesson and the painting usually called Concert ‘a voce sola’ (both Kansas City, Nelson-Atkins Museum of Art); The Fortune-teller, which revives one of the most popular Caravaggesque themes, and the Love Letter (both Naples, priv. col.).
+His famous Portrait of a Man (1760; Naples, Museo di Capodimonte) and the penetrating and vigorous portrait of Raffaello Rossi da Lugagnano (two versions: Rome, priv. col.; Bologna, Cassa di Risparmio) are fine examples of his ability to portray strong-willed character and to suggest a social type.
+Among his last works are the Portrait of a Canon (1770; New York, Paul Ganz priv. col.), Judith (Genoa, priv. col.), the Blind Beggar (London, Cowper Cooper priv. col.) and the Old Pedant (Rome, priv. col.).
+He left no pupils, yet his art was widely influential, particularly on the work of Lorenzo de Caro, on the genre paintings of Giuseppe Bonito and on certain paintings by Orazio Solimena and Giovanni Battista Rossi.
+Traversi was a focus of a monograph by Roberto Longhi.

+Legacy

 Traversi can be described as a Neapolitan Hogarth, Steen or Longhi, working in a Caravaggist style.
 Traversi's satirical paintings typically depict animated groups of bourgeois protagonists that seem compressed physically into an indoor pictorial space that can barely contain them.
 Even his religious canvases have foreshortened crowding.
 Facial expressions are lively and varied; some of the characters, often children, stare at the viewer.
 Women are often situated in either a foolish or ironic situation, or engage in a pulchritudinous talent, while men leer or participate with other intentions in mind.
 One could view these as elaborations of moralistic tales, such as Caravaggio's The Fortune Teller, a topic which Traversi also depicted, but Traversi's living rooms are more densely populated, and the emotions, as well as the situations, teeter awkwardly with imbalance.